Feroze Khan: Controversies

+Divorce and following criticism within the industry

-Khan's ex wife, Syeda Aliza stated in an Instagram post that their “marriage was filled with emotional and physical abuse as well as infidelity”.
+Khan's ex wife, Syeda Aliza stated in an Instagram post that their "marriage was filled with emotional and physical abuse as well as infidelity".
 She stated the mental and physical well being of her and her children are the reason for their divorce.
 The two are currently involved in a custody battle.

 Following widespread criticism, Khan published a statement refuting the claims made against him with a long note on Instagram.
-Since the allegations broke, some Pakistani celebrities have spoken out in Aliza's favour including his co-stars Iqra Aziz and Ushna Shah.
-Thus, demanding ban on khan.
+Since the allegations broke, some Pakistani celebrities have spoken out in Aliza's favour including his co-stars Iqra Aziz and Ushna Shah, who demanded that Khan be blacklisted.

 In November 2022, Lux Style Awards received massive backlash after they rolled out nominations for its 21st edition, where Khan was nominated for Best TV Actor category for drama Khuda Aur Mohabbat 3.
-LSA stated ”submissions are received from artists and channels as part of an open call for entries for consideration in the awards.
-All shortlisted nominations for the Viewer’s Choice Category are a result of exclusive viewer voting without any intervention by the Awards.”
+LSA stated "submissions are received from artists and channels as part of an open call for entries for consideration in the awards.
+All shortlisted nominations for the Viewer's Choice Category are a result of exclusive viewer voting without any intervention by the Awards."
 For the unversed, the backlash has further intensified after the Khaani actor won the category for the same.
 The award was received by his sister Humaima Malick.

 In January 2023, Muneeb Butt filed a complaint against Feroze for disclosing the personal number of his spouse, Aiman Khan.